Everything you've ever wanted to know about laser hair removal for dark skin

 How do you care for dark skin after laser hair removal?

 Side effects can still happen, but most are treatable at home.
 For irritation or redness, you can use hydrocortisone to resolve the inflammation.
-For folliculitis, apply topical antibiotics.
 For any hyperpigmentation, try a topical cream for dark spots.
 Remember to always consult your medical professional about any side effects you're experiencing.

 How do you choose the right medical professional?

-When it comes to getting laser hair removal, you should be sure to select a medical professional that has experience treating darker skin tones, uses only the most advanced laser technologies, like the Nd:YAG laser, and innovative techniques, and offers an in-depth consultation prior to treatment.
+When it comes to getting laser hair removal, you should be sure to select a medical professional that has experience treating darker skin tones, uses only the most advanced laser technologies, like the Nd:YAG laser, and innovative techniques, such as performing test spots or applying a cooling mechanism to the skin to reduce the risk of side effects.
+They should also offer an in-depth consultation prior to treatment.

 Where can you find all of the above?
 LaserAway!
-They use the Cynosure Apogee Elite, a dual-wavelength laser that uses both Nd:YAG and Alexandrite to treat a full range of skin types.
+They use the Cynosure Apogee Elite, a dual-wavelength laser that uses both Nd:YAG and Alexandrite to treat a full range of skin types, and have been performing treatments on all skin types for over 15 years.
 To learn more, visit LaserAway's website here.